Weekly Judicial Update - June 2, 2025

 During the previous week, there were no new nominations in the appellate or district courts.

-For biographical information on those nominated thus far by the Biden administration, click here.
+For biographical information on those nominated thus far by the Trump administration, click here.

 New Confirmations:

-During the previous week, there were no new confirmations in appellate or district courts.
+During the previous week, there were no new confirmations to the appellate or district courts.

 Senate Judiciary Committee: